 Low blood pressure numbers could mean that essential parts of your body like the brain and heart aren’t receiving enough blood.
 Some people can have low numbers without it causing them any issues.
 Others experience symptoms that may show a link between their hypotension and other health problems.

-Some common signs of low blood pressure include:
+7 common signs of low blood pressure include:

 High blood pressure, a potentially serious problem that could lead to conditions like a stroke or heart attack, typically doesn’t have any symptoms — causing it to be labeled a “silent killer.”
 Getting tested is the only reliable way to find out if you have high blood pressure.